top of page

 How to protect our feelings in family dispute about money

-• Stay calm: Take deep breaths and aspire to stay calm and not react, even if we know we’re in the right.
-This helps us to maintain control over our emotions and think more clearly.
+• Stay calm: Take deep breaths and aim to stay calm, even if we know we’re in the right.
+While it can be incredibly hard, it helps us to maintain control over our emotions and think more clearly.

-• Take the emotion out: It’s easy to fly off the handle in an argument.
+• Try to take the emotion out of it: It’s easy to fly off the handle in an argument.
 Try a technique called ‘self-distancing’, which involves speaking to ourselves in the third person.

 Instead of asking ‘Why am I angry?’, ask ‘Why is Liz angry?’.
 It may sound odd, but research has found that it can help us to take a psychological step back and stay calm during a row.